JADES Data Release 4 Paper I: Sample Selection, Observing Strategy and Redshifts of the complete spectroscopic sample: Target selection

-In this section, we first give an overview of the \deepjwst and \medjwst prioritization schemes (Sections \ref{subsec:deep_jwst_prioritisation} and \ref{subsec:medium_jwst_prioritisation}, respectively).
-We describe the catalogues used for prioritising targets for all post-September 2023 observations in Section \ref{subsec:catalogues}.
+In this section, we first describe the catalogues used for prioritising targets for all post-September 2023 observations (Section \ref{subsec:catalogues}).
+We then give an overview of the \deepjwst and \medjwst prioritization schemes (Section \ref{subsec:prioritisation_overview}).
 Finally, we describe certain criteria in more detail for classes 1-7 in Sections \ref{subsec:classes_1_6} and \ref{subsec:class_7}, such as the criteria used in the high-redshift searches by \cite{Hainline2024} and \cite{Endsley2024}, as well as our own dropout and photometric redshift criteria.